mjstackhouse/usage-insights/README.md

 3. Click **Create new custom app**.
 4. Enter a name for your app and the hosted URL.
 5. Select which roles can access the app.
-6. Select the "Full screen" display mode.
+6. Select the "Full screen" or "Dialog" mode, depending on how you'd like to use it.
 7. Click **Save changes**.

 **Usage:**